“The greatest gifts you can give your children are the roots of responsibility and the wings of independence” - Denis Waitley

 As parents, you probably pay the mortgage for your current home, and for some of you, are still paying off your student loans.
 Teach kids that the liabilities and risks of holding any kind of debt can be highly volatile, so its best to help them understand how loans work.

 Want to learn more about Copper?
-Check out this review they received from Credit Donkey and jump on it!
+Check out this review we received from Credit Donkey.
 It's never too late to get your money right.